seespinoza/TCR_GUI_Suite/README.md

 2) Enter the folder by using this command `cd TCR_GUI_Suite.git`.

 3) Run the software by typing `./run.sh`.
 This command may take a while to finish running the first time the application is launched since all software dependencies, such as Docker, will need to be downloaded.
-The software should boot up much faster after the first time it is launched.
+The software should boot up much faster the second time it is launched.

 ## Ubuntu Users
  1) Download the GitHub repository: `git clone https://github.com/seespinoza/TCR_GUI_Suite.git`